Certora/meridian2024-workshop/README.md

 pip3 install -r requirements.txt
 ```

-3. Finally, run `certoraRun.py confs/setup.conf`.
+3. Finally, run `certoraRun confs/setup.conf`.
 You should see an output like so:

 ```
 INFO: Executing build process...